 Suspension of Performance.
 If either Party fails to make a timely payment and such failure is not remedied within two Business Days after such Party receives written notice of default, the nondefaulting Party, in addition to other remedies, may suspend the Scheduling of Gas until such amount, including interest, is paid; provided, if the defaulting Party, in good faith, shall dispute the amount of any such billing or part thereof and shall pay such amounts as it concedes to be correct, no suspension shall be permitted.

 Audit Rights.
-During the term of this Agreement and for a period of two years from the date of termination of a Transaction, Buyer or Seller or any third party representative thereof shall have the right, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
+During the term of this Agreement and for a period of two years from the date of termination of a Transaction, Buyer or Seller or any third party representative thereof shall have the right at its own expense, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
 The records of the Parties shall be retained in accordance with Section 8.6 for a like period to facilitate the audit rights of the Parties.

 Financial Information.
 If requested by Customer, Company shall deliver (i) within 120 Days following the end of each fiscal year, a copy of the annual report of Enron Corp. containing consolidated financial statements for such fiscal year certified by independent certified public accountants and (ii) within 60 Days after the end of each of its first three fiscal quarters of each fiscal year, a copy of the quarterly report of Enron Corp. containing unaudited consolidated financial statements for such fiscal quarter.
-If requested by Company, Customer [or its Guarantor] shall deliver (i) within 120 Days following the end of each fiscal year, a copy of its annual report containing consolidated financial statements for such fiscal year certified by independent certified public accountants and (ii) within 60 Days after the end of each of its first three fiscal quarters of each fiscal year, a copy of its quarterly report containing unaudited consolidated financial statements for such fiscal quarter.
+If requested by Company, Customer shall deliver (i) within 120 Days following the end of each fiscal year, a copy of its annual financial statements containing consolidated financial statements for such fiscal year certified by independent certified public accountants and (ii) within 60 Days after the end of each of its first three fiscal quarters of each fiscal year, a copy of its quarterly report containing unaudited consolidated financial statements for such fiscal quarter.
 In all cases the statements shall be for the most recent accounting period and prepared in accordance with GAAP; provided, should any such statements not be timely due to a delay in preparation or certification, such delay shall not be considered a default so long as such Party diligently pursues the preparation, certification and delivery of the statements.

 Warranty of Title to Gas Seller in any Transaction warrants that title to Gas to be Scheduled by Seller is free from all production burdens, liens and adverse claims and warrants its right to sell the same.
 Seller agrees to indemnify, defend and hold harmless Buyer against all Claims to or against the title of said Gas.
 In the event any Claim is asserted to said Gas, Buyer, in addition to other remedies, may suspend its obligation to pay for said Gas up to the amount of such Claim.